 (b) Criminal Actions Involving Discharge of Official Duties - Notwithstanding any general or special law or charter provision to the contrary, any person convicted of any criminal offense involving a violation of the person's official duties in any elective office at the time of conviction shall be deemed to have vacated said office at the time of conviction.

-(c) Felony Conviction - Notwithstanding any general or special law or charter provision to the contrary, any person convicted of a felony in any jurisdiction of the United States, while holding elective office in the town of Watertown, who still holds such elective office at the time of conviction, may be subject to censure, permanent removal from any committee chairs held by virtue of the office, or expulsion by a two-thirds vote of the remaining members of the body of which the elected official is a member, and said body shall have authority to exclude said officer and to declare the office vacant.
+(c) Felony Conviction - Notwithstanding any general or special law or charter provision to the contrary, any person convicted of a felony in any jurisdiction of the United States, while holding elective office in the city of Watertown, who still holds such elective office at the time of conviction, may be subject to censure, permanent removal from any committee chairs held by virtue of the office, or expulsion by a two-thirds vote of the remaining members of the body of which the elected official is a member, and said body shall have authority to exclude said officer and to declare the office vacant.

 (d) Reversal of Conviction or Pardon - If the conviction is reversed or vacated and the term of such person has not yet expired, the elected official shall be restored to office with all its rights.
 If pardoned, the official shall not by reason thereof be restored, unless it is so expressly ordered by the terms of the pardon or by majority vote of the members of the body.
 If an elected official is restored to office in accordance with this section after a conviction is reversed or vacated, any person previously chosen to fill the vacancy created as a result of such prior conviction shall be deemed to have vacated the office at the time the conviction is reversed or vacated.